Mercuria sees traders teaming up with banks on hedging

 “It seems that at the back end of the curve, the bid-offer has gone wider,” said Dunand, referring to the gap between prices offered by buyers and sellers.

 “Are we interested in entering that space?
 The answer is yes.
-But then there’s an issue of capital – are we adequately capitalized to enter that space?” he said.
+But then there’s an issue of capital – are we adequately capitalised to enter that space?” he said.

-Dunand said for some of the smaller deals traders had adequate capital but for larger ones they would need to team up with banks, which are more strongly capitalized.
+Dunand said for some of the smaller deals traders had adequate capital but for larger ones they would need to team up with banks, which are more strongly capitalised.

 “As a trader you may be interested in that risk, but you have to look at whether your balance sheet can afford it or not,” Dunand said.
 “There could be a bank which is interested in staying in commodities but doesn’t like to handle the risk or the volatility of particular instruments.”